atecce/OASIS/GUIs/native/README.md

 #### Vision statement:
 Between Blue Origin's successful landing of a booster on a sub-orbital launch and SpaceX's even more impressive landing of the Falcon 9's rocket booster on a mission that launched 11 satellites, an incredibly impressive amount of progress is being made on the space transportation problem.
 Back-of-the-envelope calculations place SpaceX's feat in particular at reducing the variable cost of space transport _by a factor of three-hundred._

 However, there has not been matching progress on life-support systems.
 When we get to Mars, we still have to figure out how to live there.
 That makes this kind of work critical.
-Succesful completion of this project will create a framework in which it will be incredibly easy for engineers to work on the system while simultaneously generating interest in the cause in general.
+Successful completion of this project will create a framework in which it will be incredibly easy for engineers to work on the system while simultaneously generating interest in the cause in general.

 #### Motivation:
 Because interplanetary civilization.